rhtconsulting/fuse-quickstarts/eap/jms/README.md

-Route Deployment Camel EAP example
+Route Deployment Camel EAP JMS example
 ====================================
 This example deploys two basic Camel routes using the Camel Subsystem in EAP.
+The first one produces a simple text message and sends it to the queue.
+The second route picks up the message from the queue and logs it.

 ### Requirements:
  * JBoss Fuse 6.2.1